Mithun1508/visualize-data-notebook/README.md

  # Introduction to the JupyterLab and Jupyter Notebooks
 This is a short introduction to two of the flagship tools created by the Jupyter Community.

-⚠️Experimental!⚠️: This is an experimental interface provided by the JupyterLite project.
-It embeds an entire JupyterLab interface, with many popular packages for scientific computing, in your browser.
-There may be minor differences in behavior between JupyterLite and the JupyterLab you install locally.
-You may also encounter some bugs or unexpected behavior.
-To report any issues, or to get involved with the JupyterLite project, see the JupyterLite repository.

 # JupyterLab 🧪
 JupyterLab is a next-generation web-based user interface for Project Jupyter.
 It enables you to work with documents and activities such as Jupyter notebooks, text editors, terminals, and custom components in a flexible, integrated, and extensible manner.
 It is the interface that you're looking at right now.